Bis-Crenson/BookstackImportTool/README.md

 your bookstack website link.
 Such as https://bookstack.NAMEHERE.internal/api/ All 3 of these will be used in a JSON file.

-**Current Features:**
+**Current Features:**<br>
-Return all book names in your Bookstack Collection
+Return all book names in your Bookstack Collection<br>
+Return all book IDs in your Bookstack Collection<br>
+Return a specific book ID with a given book name in your Bookstack Collection<br>
+Return a specific book name with a given book ID in your Bookstack Collection<br>